julijane/letter-spacing/README.md

 * If there will be minified code in the package as distributed on npmjs it will come from the same source code or a different source code as in this repository
 * There is no ~~obfuscated code~~ (well let's face it, it's JavaScript, it comes out obfuscated) which tries to decrypt some fetched crypted js and then executes it under *specific* circumstances
 * I most likely will not try to mitigate my terrible mistake of not buying bitcoins when they were like 100000 for 5 Euro by stealing your precious cryptocurrency
+* No animals or PHP coders will be harmed in the making of this package

 This guarantee will always be valid until the exact moment.
 Void where prohibited or when I change my mind.